 Despite the name, kiwifruit are not native to New Zealand.
 Seeds were brought to New Zealand in 1904 by Mary Isabel Fraser, the principal of Wanganui Girls’ College, who had been visiting mission schools in China.
 They were planted in 1906 by a Whanganui nurseryman, Alexander Allison, and the vines first fruited in 1910.
 People thought the fruit had a gooseberry flavour and began to call it the Chinese gooseberry.
 It is not related to the Grossulariaceae family to which gooseberries belong.

 New Zealand began exporting the fruit to the US in the 1950s.
 This was the height of the Cold War and the term Chinese gooseberry was a marketing nightmare for Turners and Growers.
 Their first idea, ‘melonettes’, was equally unpopular with US importers because melons and berries were subject to high import tariffs.
 In June 1959, Jack Turner suggested the name kiwifruit during a Turners and Growers management meeting in Auckland.
-This was adopted and later became the industry-wide name.
+His idea was adopted and this later became the industry-wide name.

 The Bay of Plenty town of Te Puke, where New Zealand’s kiwifruit industry began, markets itself as the ‘Kiwifruit Capital of the World’.
 In 2011 Italy was the world’s leading producer of kiwifruit, followed by New Zealand, Chile, Greece, France, the USA and Iran.
 Most New Zealand kiwifruit is now marketed under the brand-name Zespri, partly as a way to distinguish ‘Kiwi’ kiwifruit from the produce of other countries.